valerieljx/HOYA-Documentation/docs/terminology/analyze_train_data.md

 - Supports collaboration and governance, making it easier to organize projects and apply consistent policies.

-For more information, refer to [Using Fabric Tools: Environment](../fabric_tools/environment.md).

 ## ML Model

 - Machine Learning (ML) models are trained algorithms that learn patterns from data to make predictions or classifications.